 Plan → Execute → Review (annually)

 This model assumes the environment stays stable between planning cycles, that execution is primarily a matter of discipline, and that annual reviews provide adequate feedback.
-None of these assumptions hold anymore.
+All three assumptions are false.
+They've been false longer than most planning processes acknowledge.

-1. Plans become obsolete before execution completes.
-When the environment shifts mid-cycle, the organization faces an impossible choice: stick with a plan that no longer fits, or abandon it and improvise.
+Plans become obsolete before execution completes.
+When the environment shifts mid-cycle, the organisation faces a choice between a plan that no longer fits and the disruption of improvisation.

-3. Annual reviews come too late.
-By the time the organization formally assesses results, misalignment has already wasted resources, missed opportunities, and eroded trust.
+Annual reviews come too late.
+By the time the organisation formally assesses results, misalignment has already wasted resources, missed opportunities, and eroded stakeholder trust.

 The alternative isn't a better plan.
-It's a different way of thinking entirely.
+It's a different way of thinking about the relationship between strategy and execution.

 Related reading: Your Strategy Failed.
 Your Second One Will Too.
 Unless You Change How You Think.